ryantherileyman/cmake-testing-grounds/README.md

 # cmake-testing-grounds
-Demo repository for a CMake guide
+This is a demonstration repository for my CMake guide.